anthonybudd/WP_Model/readme.md

 ***

 ### Register
 Before you can create a post you will need to register the post type.
-You can do this by calling the inherited static method register() in your functions.php file.
+You can do this by calling the static method register() in your functions.php file.
 ```php
 Product::register();